 Chris Armstrong

-Coastal communities are at the front lines of the effects of the climate crisis.
+Coastal communities are at the front lines of the climate crisis.
 Yet they also have the potential to be at the forefront of the transition away from carbon.
 A transformative programme for a Green New Deal must include a Blue New Deal which benefits society and the planet.

-In February 2019, Alexandria Ocasio-Cortez and Ed Markey proposed a Resolution to the US Congress calling for a radical ‘Green New Deal’. , back in the UK, the idea would play a key role in Green Party’s election manifesto, while the Labour Party’s It’s Time For Real Change declared the need for a ‘Green Industrial Revolution’.
+In February 2019, Alexandria Ocasio-Cortez and Ed Markey proposed a Resolution to the US Congress calling for a radical ‘Green New Deal’.
+Later in the year, back in the UK, the idea would play a key role in Green Party’s election manifesto, while the Labour Party’s It’s Time For Real Change declared the need for a ‘Green Industrial Revolution’.
 Despite the inevitable differences of emphasis, these proposals share a common thread, in aiming to tackle climate change and runaway inequality simultaneously.
 A ‘green revolution’ could generate millions of new, well-paid jobs, especially within communities left behind by recent economic shifts.
 Given that a green transition is necessary, why not use it to empower people in marginalised communities?

 Proposals for a Green New Deal are important and inspiring.
 But they may also possess their own blind spots.
-Their focus has on reforms to land-based sectors of the economy.
-But they have had very little to say about the ocean or about coastal communities.
+Their focus has largely been on reforms to land-based sectors of the economy.
+But they have had very little to say about the ocean, or about coastal communities.
 This neglect must be urgently corrected.
 The ocean is crucial to the global climate system, and to our post-carbon future.
 It contains fifty times as much carbon as the atmosphere, and the ocean industries of the future have the potential to safely sequester still more.
 On the other hand, people living on the coast are on the very frontline of climate-related challenges.
 Coastal communities are already among the most deprived, with many of their inhabitants suffering the consequences of deindustrialisation.
 Sea level rise and dangerous weather patterns threaten to make a bad situation still worse.

 As a result, any adequate Green New Deal must contain a significant ocean-oriented component.
-There are signs that our leaders are to this .
+There are signs that our leaders are becoming more alert to this need.
 In September 2019, Elizabeth Warren agreed that a ‘Blue New Deal’ would be an indispensable element of a successful green revolution.
 Such a revolution must focus clearly upon the specific deprivations faced by people living in coastal communities.
 And it must recognise the potential of the ocean industries of the future to tackle climate change.
-As yet, however, the precise role ocean communities could play is not well understood.
-My goal is to explore what a ‘Blue New Deal’ – conceived of as an indispensable element of a broader Green New Deal – might look like.
+As yet, however, the precise role ocean-facing communities could play is not well understood.
+My goal is to explore in more detail what a ‘Blue New Deal’ – conceived of as an indispensable element of a broader Green New Deal – might look like.
 First, I will sketch the core ideas of a Green New Deal.
 I will then suggest some key priorities for a Blue New Deal focused on coastal communities.
 Finally, I will shift focus from the local to the global.
 A satisfactory response to the climate crisis will require concerted global action.
 What might be some key steps towards a truly global Blue New Deal?

 Understanding the Green New Deal